-Centrifugal barrel tumbling machines are the fastest and most cost-effective method for deburring and/or polishing large quantities of metal parts at once.
-Also known as an industrial tumbler, rotary tumbler or harperizer system, a centrifugal barrel finishing machine uses a cyclical sliding action to grind the metal surface.
+Centrifugal barrel finishing machines are the fastest and most cost-effective method for deburring or polishing large quantities of metal parts at once.
+Also known as an industrial tumbler, rotary tumbler or harperizer, a centrifugal barrel tumbling machine grinds metal surfaces using a cyclical sliding action.
 Centrifugal barrel finishing is a type of mass finishing.

 What is mass finishing?